 Built-in live captioning for Webex meetings

 Webex Closed Captions is shaped for enterprise meetings on webex that require live captions for accessibility.
-Its biggest strength: built into cisco's enterprise meeting platform.
 Speaker labels prefix each line, and the Real-time Translation license expands coverage to 16 spoken languages and 120-plus caption languages

 There's a free tier, and you can ship work on it before deciding to upgrade.
 Confirm what's included on their site.